Vinaykp-codes/PROJECT-MANAGEMENT-SYSTEM/README.md

-# UG Project Information System
+# Project Information System

 ## Overview
-The UG Project Information System is a full-stack application designed to facilitate collaboration between students and faculty on academic projects.
+The  Project Information System is a full-stack application designed to facilitate collaboration between students and faculty on academic projects.
 It enables efficient project tracking, team management, and publication tracking.

 ## Features
 - Role-based access for **students** and **faculty**.